pwheregroup/doc.mapbender.org/en/bundles/Mapbender/CoreBundle/elements/feature_info_extension.rst

    tooltip: 'Feature Info Extension'  # text to use as tooltip.
-   map: '74'                          # Id of Map element to query.
+   map: ~	                          # Id of Map element.
-   featureinfo: '86'                  # Id of featureinfo element to query.
+   featureinfo: ~	                  # Id of featureinfo.
-   highlight_source: true             # true, to highlight the requested area/ featureinfo hints.
+   highlight_source: true             # highlight the requested area/ featureinfo hints, default: true
-   load_declarative_wms: true         # true, to load the declarative sources.
+   load_declarative_wms: true         # to load the declarative sources, default: true

 You need a feature info-element to show this extension.
 See :doc:`feature_info` for inherited configuration options.